viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

    cd build
    ```

+1. The Viam C++ SDK requires a specific version of `openssl` in order to build successfully.
-1. Determine the version of `openssl` you are running on your macOS computer:
+   Determine the version of `openssl` you are running on your macOS computer:

    ```sh {id="terminal-prompt" class="command-line" data-prompt="$"}
    brew list | grep openssl
    ```

    If the command returns `openssl@1.1`, proceed to the next step.
-If the command returns a different `openssl` version, install the correct version first:
+If the command returns a different `openssl` version, install version `openssl@1.1` specifically:

    ```sh {id="terminal-prompt" class="command-line" data-prompt="$"}
    brew install openssl@1.1